rabru/bigip-terraform-service-discovery/README.md

 ## Deploy Infrastructure

-The infrastructure_base we will keep as a resource for new deployments, so that we could create new deployments based on it. to create on new infrastructure, copy the folder and enter it:
+The folder Infrastructure_base we will keep as a resource for new deployments, so that we could create new deployments based on it.
+To create on new infrastructure, copy the folder and enter the target folder:
 ```
 cp -r infrastructure_base infA_tf
 cd infA_tf